sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 Note the line `$compile(element.contents())(scope);`.
 As the html is appended manually we need to tell angular to re-render the directive.

 That is it, [here is the complete example](http://jsbin.com/acibiv/3/edit).
 Thanks.

+__Update 2013-12-31__: Please read the comments, there are some good suggestions on how to do this better.